Dead Wooding & Tree Pruning

 Dead wooding is the process of removing dead or dying branches from a tree.

 Branches die off for a number of reasons ranging from light deficiency, pests and disease damage to root damage.
 A dead branch will at some point decay back to the parent stem causing abscission and fall off.
 This is normally a slow process but can be shortened by high winds and extremities of temperature.
-Therefore the main reason deadwooding is carried out is for safety reasons.
+Therefore the main reason deadwooding and tree pruning is carried out is for safety reasons.
 Situations that usually demand such removal would normally be trees that overhang public roads, houses, public areas and gardens this is a potential hazard.
 If this wood fell and injured a passer-by, their property or vehicle then a compensation claim could be claimed

 A tree will waste considerable energy and resources trying to create new growth from a dead branch.
 This can have a dramatic impact on the overall health of a tree.
 Dead branches can also make a tree look unsightly.

-We can successfully treat a number of tree issues, including stump grinding, dead wooding, hedge maintenance, storm damage recovery and more.
+We can successfully treat a number of tree issues, including stump grinding, dead wooding, tree pruning, hedge maintenance, storm damage recovery and more.
 With a City & Guilds qualification and other professional associations behind us, and an online gallery packed full of successfully completed jobs, you can have complete confidence in our abilities to treat your garden’s needs.
 Our tree surgery services are suitable for both commercial and domestic gardens.